Vision, Principles and Funding

 Implementing the Support Plan for New and Continuing People

 Inclusion Melbourne recognises that when people come to Inclusion Melbourne, they don’t always know what they want or what is possible.
 It can take time to develop support arrangements and these may change as people have new experiences and opportunities.
 Inclusion Melbourne therefore progressively develops Support Plan arrangements and fine tunes these at nominated intervals.
 The development of each person’s Inclusion Melbourne Support Plan considers:

-For new and existing people, the Inclusion Melbourne Support Plan implementation and coordination of support arrangements continues to involve the Support Coordinator:
+For new and existing people, the implementation of the Support Plan and coordination of support arrangements continues to involve the Support Coordinator who :

 Yes.
 In addition to ongoing monitoring of support arrangements, Inclusion Melbourne undertakes a formal review of the suitability and success of Support Plans.
 The monitoring function is usually carried out by Support Coordinators and includes: